|High schoolOmaha North|

-Omaha North offensive lineman Michael Decker committed to Nebraska on Wednesday, April 9, becoming the Huskers' first recruit from an OPS school since 2007 (Vikings receiver Niles Paul).
+Omaha North offensive lineman Michael Decker committed to Nebraska on April 9, becoming the Huskers' first recruit from an OPS school since 2007 (Vikings receiver Niles Paul).
+But Omaha Central defensive end DaiShon Neal was quick to follow.

 The local is the first in-state recruit of NU's 2015 class and the second offensive lineman, joining Kansas offensive tackle Christian Gaylord.
-He became the eighth known member of the Huskers' class, and his commitment was quickly followed No. 9, defensive end DaiShon Neal of Omaha Central.
+He became the eighth known member of the Huskers' class.

-The Huskers made Decker an offensive line priority before the 2015 cycle had officially started.
+The Huskers, under then-head coach Bo Pelini, made Decker an offensive line priority before the 2015 cycle had officially started.
 He attended Junior Day and enjoyed it.
 He held offers from Kansas State and Wyoming, and was hearing from a lot of other coaches who figured, well, he was eventually going to commit to Nebraska.

 Decker said he did because NU "was the one that showed the most interest in me as a person.
 That's important."
 Decker lauded the academic support program.

 A visit to Husker spring camp before spring break also helped sealed the deal.
-Decker liked watching NU assistant Barney Cotton and offensive line coach John Garrison, his recruiters, in action.
-Recent Colorado transfer Alex Lewis made a point to connect with Decker and make the hard sell.
+Decker liked watching then-NU assistants Barney Cotton and John Garrison, his recruiters, in action.
+Husker offensive lineman Alex Lewis made a point to connect with Decker and make the hard sell.

 "He told me there's nowhere else that's better than Nebraska," Decker said.